Mageshwaran18/Interview_Prep/OOPS.md

 ## Package

-- What is package ?

 - A package in Java is a way to group related classes, interfaces, and sub-packages together.

 - Think of it like a folder on your computer that organizes files.

 - You can't creat two classes with the same name in a single package.

+#### Q/A :-

+- What are the packages available in java ?

+    - java.lang --> Default package.
+No need to import, contains classes like String, Math, Integer etc.

+    - java.io --> Input/output files, stream operations, BufferedReader etc.

+    - java.util --> Data structures, Collection frameworks

+    - java.awt --> GUI, buttons, frames

+    - java.applet --> Small programs embedded in the web browser (Deprecated since Java 9)

+    - java.net --> Networking and internet communication operations such as Socket, URL etc.

 ## Keywords